scribal-io/lanyon-jh-test/_posts/2021-05-17-bundling-netscape.md

 ---
 layout: post
-title:  Bundling and Unbundling: A Single Forest, or a Thousand Cords of Wood?
+title:  Bundling and Unbundling: Why
 ---

-*Let's forget the technicalities about bundling and unbundling and consider them as high order choices to create business value*
+*A brief quip at Netscape's 1995 IPO roadshow fortells the importance of these high order strategies in today's digital economy*

 <!--excerpt-->

 One moment in the lore of internet history came during the run-up to Netscape’s 1995 IPO.
 Jim Barksdale and other executives participated in a roadshow to educate investors.
 Going from city to city, country to country, they finally come to London, the very last stop.
 Though exhausted, the team puts in a nice presentation.
 The crowd is engaged.
 Inquiries begin to flow from the audience.
 Eventually, Barksdale says "I have time for one more question."
 A man in the room speaks up: “How do you know that Microsoft isn’t just going to bundle a browser into their product?”

 Barksdale's reply was something between a joke and an aphorism.
 “Well gentlemen," he said "I know of only two ways of making money.
 Bundling and unbundling.
-I have an airplane to catch, so thank you very much.”
+I have an airplane to catch, so...thank you very much.”

 We hear of bundling a lot these days.
 Sometimes the concept seems a bit mysterious or vague.
 But all bundling means is *to combine separate things into one*.
 Bundling becomes technical when we consider what these separate things are, whether they are truly distinct, and if so how they might be integrated together.
 Let's forget about those details because they can cause us to lose the forrest for the trees.